r-xue/pipeline/doc/selfcal_workflow.md

 ....
 ```

-Note that the per-EB MSes are split and channel-rebinned into smaller MS quanta, i.e. per-"clean_target" (a target/band combination) MSes.
+Note that the original per-EB MSes are split and rebinned into smaller MS quanta, i.e. per-"clean_target" MSes
+"clean_target" here is equivalent to a "target/band" combination in the prototype.
-Each of them is a uvdata container on which the selfcal "ImageSolver-CalSolver" loop can operate.
+Each of them is a uvdata container that the selfcal "ImageSolver-CalSolver" loop can operate on.
-The MS/data division policy is largely due to a CASA limitation that `casatools` doesn't support parallel-write in MS tables (even though `casacore` does via the parallel storage manager `Adios`):
+The MS split policy is largely decided due to a CASA limitation that `casatools` doesn't support parallel-write in MS tables (even though `casacore` does via the parallel storage manager `Adios`):
-when their uvdata are stored in separate MSes, multiple selfcal operations of different "clean_targets", notably the modelcolumn prediction/write, can proceed simultaneously; therefore they become tier0-parallelizable.
+if the uvdata of different "clean_targets" are stored in separate MSes, their selfcal operations, notably the modelcolumn prediction/write, can proceed simultaneously/independently without locking tables; therefore they become tier0-parallelizable.

-Diving MS into per_clean_target MSes generally doesn't produce duplications of visibility data (uvw, uvdata, etc.) as they are target-band-specific.
-This is in contrast to the situation of splitting by spw, where the same uvw gets duplicated for each spw.
+For the selfcal operation described in the prototype, splitting the per-EB MSes into per_clean_target MSes generally doesn't produce duplications of bulky visibility records (time, uvw, data, etc.).
+This is in contrast to the situation of splitting by spws of the same source, where certain columns (e.g. uvw, time) get duplicated for each spw.
-However, a plain group of mstransform() calls will lead to the duplication of the pointing table of the input MS, which can be costly in storage I/O and space.
+However, a plain mstransform() call will still lead to the duplication of the pointing table from input MS, which can degrade the I/O performance and take unnecessary storage space.
-We manage the issue through an I/O-efficient mstransform wrapper function named `ms_transform`:
+We manage this issue through an I/O-efficient mstransform wrapper function named `ms_transform`:
-by default, the pointing table of each output MS is a hardlink to the original MS (see `ms_transform` for details).
+by default, the pointing table content of each output MS is hardlinked to the table inside the input MS (see `ms_transform` for details).

 ### Caltable Names